itchio/itch/docs/developing/getting-started.md

 }
 ```

-Currently, async/await code is transformed using babel to bluebird promises,
+In development, async/await code is transformed using babel to bluebird promises,
 which in turn uses coroutines and has long stack traces support.

 This lets us dive into issues that involve several promises awaiting each
 other.
-In the future, native node promises will also have great stack trace
+In production, they're left as-is, since both Node and Chrome now
-support, and we won't have to go through bluebird or use babel anymore.
+support async/await.

 ### React components

 React components are TypeScript classes that extend `React.PureComponent`.
 All
 components are pure components, never extend `React.Component` instead.

-We have our own `connect` flavor that does state mapping and dispatch mapping,
+We have our own `connect` flavor that does state mapping and actionCreators mapping
-and adds `t` (in the `I18nProps` interface) for i18n.
+(grep it to find out how it works).

 Look at `src/components/basics/` for simple examples.